 The contribution of single men and women to the life of Fairfax Baptist Temple is highly valued—for their energy and enthusiasm and the very diverse range of skills and experience they bring with them.
 To cater to this diversity there are Sunday Bible Study Fellowship Classes for professionals, for those starting a career path, and for singles attending college.
 Numerous monthly and annual activities flow from these classes.

-Monthly activities include a dinner every third Sunday night, a “Singspiration” fellowship every first Sunday night, volleyball twice a month and Bible studies for men and women twice a month, hosted in different homes.
+Monthly activities include dinners on Sunday night, “Singspiration” fellowships, volleyball, and Bible studies for men and women, hosted in different homes.
 Hiking, bowling, skiing and white-water rafting complete a busy program.

 Annual highlights are a Singles’ Conference at FBT and a Singles’ retreat at the Wilds camp in North Carolina.